Fermat number: Generalized Fermat numbers

 If we require n > 0, then Landau's fourth problem asks if there are infinitely many generalized Fermat primes Fn(a).

-Generalized Fermat primes
+Generalized Fermat primes of the form Fn(a)

 Because of the ease of proving their primality, generalized Fermat primes have become in recent years a topic for research within the field of number theory.
 Many of the largest known primes today are generalized Fermat primes.

 Generalized Fermat numbers can be prime only for even a, because if a is odd then every generalized Fermat number will be divisible by 2.
 The smallest prime number $F_n(a)$ with $n>4$ is $F_5(30)$, or 3032 + 1.
 Besides, we can define "half generalized Fermat numbers" for an odd base, a half generalized Fermat number to base a (for odd a) is $\frac{a^{2^n} \!+ 1}{2}$, and it is also to be expected that there will be only finitely many half generalized Fermat primes for each odd base.